Free Marijuana Hotline Number Guide

 - Increased heart rate.

-Chronic use may result in a substance use disorder (SUD), which is when a person is unable to stop using the substance even though it causes health and social problems in their life.1
+Chronic marijuana use may result in a substance use disorder (SUD), which is when a person is unable to stop using the substance even though it causes health and social problems in their life.1

 Are Marijuana Addiction Hotlines Free and Confidential?